Call for Competition – World Championship in Shoemaking 2021

 Competitors who wish to enter the contest need to register to email@example.com no later than January 31 2020, send in name/brand under which you wish to enter.
 Only one entry per competitor.
 It is free of charge to enter the competition.
 For any questions, send e-mail to the address above.
 We encourage brands/makers to take pictures of the making process to be shared after the final on April 25 (but the shoe cannot be shown to the public prior to the event).

-The competition shoe should be sent to England to be judged and displayed at the London Super Trunk Show 2020 on Saturday, April 25.
-They have to be delivered in London no later than April 22 (we had shoes coming in too late previous years who missed being part of the contest, so please send shoes in time, for example if sent from outside the EU they may stay in customs several days etc).
+The competition shoe should be sent to England to be judged and displayed at the London Super Trunk Show 2021 on Saturday, May 8th.
+They have to be delivered in London no later than May 5th (we had shoes coming in too late previous years who missed being part of the contest, so please send shoes in time, for example, if sent from outside the EU they may stay in customs several days etc).

-Address to send the shoe to will be given once competitor send a final confirmation e-mail of finished shoe and is due to ship it.
+The address to send the shoe will be given once the competitor sends a final confirmation e-mail of finished shoe and is due to ship it.

 Judging process and award ceremony: